CP1404/Practicals/prac_07/README.md

 Write a program to read all of these guitars and store them in a list of `Guitar` objects, using the class that you wrote recently.
 Display these using a loop.
+Use a `main` and other appropriate functions.

 Now **sort** the list by year (oldest to newest) and display them in sorted order...
 How do you do that?